AtlassianPS/AtlassianPS.github.io/docs/Contributing/submitting-a-pr.md

 Now our [maintainers](https://github.com/orgs/AtlassianPS/teams/maintainers) and [reviewers](https://github.com/orgs/AtlassianPS/teams/reviewers) will have a look at what you have been working on.

-In order to help them, the GitHub repositories will use [CI](https://en.wikipedia.org/wiki/Continuous_integration) jobs to run the tests and
+In order to help them, the GitHub repositories will use [CI](https://en.wikipedia.org/wiki/Continuous_integration) jobs to run the tests and report if the submitted code is working as expected.

+Every Pull Request must be approved after review and the reviewer(s) might:

+* have some constructive feedback for your code and suggest optimizations (eg: adding `Write-Verbose` messages)
+* request you to make specific changes before approving it (eg: adding tests)
+* request changes to the documentation (eg: add a new _example_ to the function)
+* push some changes to your code (eg: harmonize some code)
+_By default, github grants "write" permissions to the reviewers to your fork._
+_You can disable this, if you wish._

+Once the reviewer approves your Pull Request, it will be merged into the `develop` branch and will await the next release.

 <!-- reference-style links -->
   [Pester Module]: https://github.com/pester/Pester